get-glu/glu/README.md

 - Progressive delivery (think Kargo / Argo Rollouts)
   - Ability to guard promotion with condition checks on resource status
   - Expose status via Go function definitions on resource types
-- Pinning, history and rollback
+- Pinning, history, and rollback
   - Ability to view past states for phases
   - Be able to pin phases to current or manually overridden states
-  - Rollback phases to previous known states
+  - Rollback phases to previously known states